nicolaboscolocegion/GIS2023/README.md

 ### OpenJUMP plugin

-In your openJUMP envoriement create a package `openjmp_plug` and put inside all the class found in `openjmp_plug`.
+- In your openJUMP envoriement create a package `openjmp_plug` and put inside all the class found in `openjmp_plug`.
+- In the class `Database.java` there is a variable called `databaseUrl` in line 30, change it to point your database.
-Then add the plugin in your `plugins.xml` and add the plugin reference:
+- Then add the plugin in your `plugins.xml` and add the plugin reference:
 ```xml
 <workbanch>
     ...